Two neural networks locked in a game that conjures photorealistic images from pure noise. The idea that launched a thousand deepfakes.

 | R1 penalty | Penalize ||∇D(xreal)||² | Stabilize D on real data |

-StyleGAN revolutionized image generation with two key ideas: style mixing (inject different noise vectors at different layers to control coarse vs fine features) and progressive growing (start training at low resolution and gradually increase).
+StyleGAN (Karras et al., 2019) revolutionized image generation with two key ideas: style mixing (inject different noise vectors at different layers to control coarse vs fine features) and progressive growing (start training at low resolution and gradually increase).
+The result: photorealistic 1024×1024 faces that fooled humans ~50% of the time.

 The generator architecture uses a mapping network (8-layer MLP) to transform z into a style vector w, which is then injected into each layer via adaptive instance normalization (AdaIN).
 Different layers control different scales: early layers = pose, face shape; later layers = hair color, fine texture.